Search the VMware Knowledge Base (KB)

 - Select the vmhba under Coraid EtherDrive HBA in the Storage Adapters menu.

-A list of available storage devices displays in the Details field.
+A list of available storage devices is shown in the Details field.

 - Note the vSphere‐assigned LUN name in the Runtime Name column.
 For example: